dominik-roehrle/hallucination_llms/README.md

 # Finetuning
 ## To recreate the dataset for finetuning go to Mitigation/:
 - download https://1drv.ms/f/s!AhVn8Lx_iIapipk6-VBvpNUn3pPbIw?e=NpvXF6
-(these are the labelled mini-facts with their associated evidence, make sure the folder is inside Mitigation/)
+(these are the labelled mini-facts with their associated evidence, make sure the files are inside Mitigation/)

 - python generate_corrections.py
 (pre-generation of corrections with OpenAI)